hprasadsakhare/Open-Source-Programs-and-OFFCampus-opportunities-/README.md

 Hey everyone,

-I am Hariprasad, an engineering student of tier 3 college from India with a keen interest in Blockchain technology, AI, startups & business.
+I am Hariprasad, an engineering student from India with a keen interest in Blockchain technology, AI, startups & business.

 This is a repository consisting of all Open Source programs, Research Internships, OFF Campus hiring opportunities, Remote Job Boards, Hackathons and Communities to involve.
 Feel Free to contribute.